-Alimony Lawyers Helping Clients Explore Options in Westborough
+Massachusetts Alimony Lawyers Helping Clients Explore Options

 Alimony (also called Spousal Support) refers to court-ordered payments of a predetermined amount that are awarded to a spouse or former spouse during and after a divorce.
 The object of alimony is to continue the quality of life or preserve financial stability equally as it was during the marriage.
 Alimony can be awarded to either partner but is set up to allow the spouse who makes a lower income (or no income) to remain financially stable.
 There are several factors that go into calculating what an alimony payment will be.
 Some of these factors are; the length of the marriage, the ages of the spouses, the gross income of both parties, their health, and their way of life throughout the marriage.
-Call the Westborough offices of O’Connor Family Law at 774-703-3755 to find out more about alimony in your particular case.
+Call the Massachusetts offices of O’Connor Family Law at 774-703-3755 to find out more about alimony in your particular case.

 Is All Alimony the Same?